 Brown is the color you must have to start with this painting.

-Make your own peacock feathers:
+Make your own Peacock Feathers

 Even if you can’t get your complete peacock, you can definitely go for the peacock feathers.